-[However, i]If the municipal advisor paid for or solicited a municipal advisory client to post positive comments about its experience with the municipal advisor on the municipal advisor's social media page, that post would be deemed to be an advertisement by the municipal advisor that contains a testimonial within Rule G-40.
+However, if the municipal advisor paid for or solicited a municipal advisory client to post positive comments about its experience with the municipal advisor on the municipal advisor's social media page, that post would be deemed to be an advertisement by the municipal advisor that contains a testimonial within Rule G-40.

-Specifically, by paying for or soliciting positive comments from a third-party, the municipal advisor would become entangled with those comments, and the posting of those third-party comments on the municipal advisor's social media page would be deemed to be an advertisement by the municipal advisor that contains a testimonial. [within] Accordingly, the municipal advisor would need to ensure that the advertisement meets the requirements of Rule G-40 and that the requisite disclosures under Rule G-40(a)(iv)(G)(2)(b) are clearly and prominently posted to the social media page in close proximity to the testimonial.
-[See question 7.
-As such, the municipal advisor's use of that testimonial content would be prohibited.20 Similar considerations would prohibit the municipal advisor from "liking" the municipal advisory client's post or by forwarding the municipal advisory client's post to others, thereby adopting the content.]
+Specifically, by paying for or soliciting positive comments from a third-party, the municipal advisor would become entangled with those comments, and the posting of those third-party comments on the municipal advisor's social media page would be deemed to be an advertisement by the municipal advisor that contains a testimonial within Rule G-40(a)(iv)(G).
+See question 7.
+As such, the municipal advisor's use of that testimonial content would be prohibited.20 Similar considerations would prohibit the municipal advisor from "liking" the municipal advisory client's post or by forwarding the municipal advisory client's post to others, thereby adopting the content.